Application Procedure

 Graduate School Requirements

 The Graduate School policy sets out minimum admission requirements and application deadlines.
 The Graduate School also governs the tuition and fees for graduate education.
-Please read over carefully the Graduate School's policies as they pertain to the Master's program as even otherwise-qualified students, who do not follow Graduate School policy, will not gain admission.
+Please read the Graduate School's policies carefully.

 Norm Asbjornson College of Engineering Requirements